marioizquierdo/jquery.serializeJSON/README.md

 ## Defaults ##

-This options can be set as defaults using `$.serializeJSON.defaultOptions`, so they don't need to be specified with every call to `serializeJSON`:
+All options can be set as defaults using `$.serializeJSON.defaultOptions`, so they don't need to be specified with every call to `serializeJSON`:

+For example:

 ```javascript
 $.serializeJSON.defaultOptions = {parseAll: true};